skienzmatishun/rippreport/content/p/FEDERAL-CIVIL-RIGHTS-LAWSUIT-INVOLVES-BCSO-AND-MAJOR-CRIMES-UNIT/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: A federal lawsuit now hits Baldwin County law enforcement for running a self-investigating cartel that covers up deadly police shootings.
+Federal filings and withheld dashcam footage document a chilling pattern of denied civil rights and falsified official reports.
+Read the damning court documents that local officials tried to hide from taxpayers.
 ---
 ***The Lawsuit is included at the end of this post, read it and imagine it was your son!***